Last updated: June 1, 2023

-Note that Oberon Dam is not really a day trip destination by itself.
+Note that Oberon Dam is not really worthy of a day trip destination by itself.
 It’s best to combine it with a visit to Lake Lyell and the Jenolan Caves, all on the same scenic drive via Magpie Hollow Road, Sodwalls Road, Lowes Mount Road, and Edith Road.

 Read more about Oberon Dam and other dams in and around Sydney.

 The Jenolan Caves are the largest and most spectacular caves in Australia.
 The caves are located in Jenolan in the Central Tablelands region of the Blue Mountains, about an hour’s drive from Lithgow.